Pininfarina stayed true to form with the H600 concept. Nothing wrong with that we say.

 There are not so many of these cars hanging around and good one costs around €17,000 these days.
 The styling, by Paolo Martin at Pininfarina, is something of a legend.
 He also handled the interior, sprucing up the design based on the 130 saloon.
 And in turn Fiat carried these improvements back to the saloon (which already had a very fine interior).
 Continue reading “Ashtrays: 1972 Fiat 130 Coupe”

-Much has been written on the contribution of Italy’s styling houses to the Japanese motor industry in the crucial years when it went from being a tentative exporter to a seemingly unstoppable force in international markets.
+Much has been written on the contribution of Italy’s styling houses to the Japanese motor industry in the crucial years when it went from being a tentative exporter to a seemingly unstoppable force.

 Pininfarina is perhaps the world’s best known automotive design consultancy, but now they’re setting their sights higher.
 About 95-metres to be precise.